The Performance Frontier

 The Problem

 This is wrong.
-Not because the highest-paid person is always wrong, but because excellence in any domain occupies a specific region in a high-dimensional space, and no single person can observe that region directly.
+Not because the highest-paid person is typically wrong, but because excellence in any domain occupies a specific region in a high-dimensional space, and no single person can observe that region directly.
 It must be found procedurally.

 The Performance Frontier is a protocol for finding it.